AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 and discussed in detail in Section 14.3.

-Note that some compilers don’t perform the full checks of the first phase.
+Note that some compilers don't perform the full checks of the first phase.
 So you might not see general problems until the template code is instantiated at least once.

 ##### Compiling and Linking